marsiitr/Rope-Climbing-Robot/README.md

 <!-- motivation-->
 ## **Mechanical aspect**
+##### Sliding roller #####
+In rope climbing robot two
+> Grip on the rope
+> Smoothness while movement
+These two characteristics are important to carry a weight with a robot and easily maintain a overall stability of the robot .
+The design presented here for rope climmbing is a wheel based system since they are highly and easy to build.
+##### Slider wheel assembly #####
+This is a common and serves in both gripping mechanism and climbing mechanism .
+The assembly consists of two wheels attached to a rectangular metal sheet which is attached to the lead screw nut .<br>
+The wheels are connected to the sheet with 3-D printed supports , bearings and shafts such that they are free to rotate about the shaft .
 ##### Encoder motor assembly #####
 To grip the rope , sliding roller assembly has  to ascend on a lead screw , for that a spur gear is attached to the lead screw on the rear side .
 An encoder and motor are also attached sideways such that the lead screw attached to the spur gear simultaneously runs the spur gear attached to the encoder and the motor. <br>
 For the working of the assembly , when the motor rotates , the spur gear rotates the lead screw which in turn rotates the encoder shaft through the trail of gears .
 The information of number of the rotations which the motor has to perform is already calculated and fitted into the encoder .
 Thus we can grip the rope.